MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-sql-resource-provider-hosting-servers.md

 ### Required Privileges

-You can create an administrative user with lower privileges than a SQL sysadmin.
+You can create an admin user with lower privileges than a SQL sysadmin.
 The user only needs permissions for the following operations:

 * Database: Create, Alter, With Containment (for Always On only), Drop, Backup
 * Availability Group: Alter, Join, Add/Remove Database